jeffersoncarpenter/casesplit/readme.md

 As a slightly contrived example, consider a blog with several post
 types: text, image, and video.
 We will say that a text post has a body, an image has a src and a caption, and a video has a src and a caption.
-The only difference is that they must be rendered / embedded slightly differently.
+The only difference is that they must be rendered slightly differently.

 Informally, here's the type of blog posts.  `AND` and `OR` refer to product and sum types: